 Notes:Print at higher resolutions for a better looking part.
-But let's be honest, this is probe holder - nobody is going to care what the holder looks like.
+But let's be honest, this is probe holder - nobody is going to care what it looks like.
 It just has to work; use the lowest resolution and fill that you dare, but still gives you a sturdy part.
-Suggest you print this thing on its side (rotate x-axis 90 degrees) with supports so the mount hole and round mount tab print clean.
+Suggest you print this thing on its side (rotate x-axis 90 degrees) with supports, so the mount holes and tabs print cleanly.

 Tailored or Bespoke Holder

 So if you want to make a tailored or bespoke holder, you will need to download and edit the .scad file for this object.
 You will find a vector (OpenSCAD for Array) commented out in the file (see lines 76 to 81 in the screenshot below).
 Locate all the lines for declaration of build_vector to the very end of the declaration.
 This includes the line that contains ]; by itself.

 Step 2: Activate build_vector

 Now simply remove the double slash // at the beginning of each of these lines (like the screenshot below).

 Now edit the vector for your probes.
 For example you have two pair of probes: